amperka/MobyDig/API.md

 ### `void begin()`

-Initializes the given interface, clears the internal buffer, and sets all module segments to the «dark» state.
+Initializes the given interface, clears the internal buffer, and sets all module segments to the “dark” state.
 Call this method before interacting with SegM8.
 For example, in the `setup()`.

 ### `void clear()`